JadeChan03/stock_dashboard/README.md

 ## Future Enhancements

-- **Grafana Alerts**: Add alert rules to notify when a stock price crosses a defined threshold (e.g., drops below a target value).
 - **Contact Points**: Integrate notification channels such as:
   - **Slack**: Send real-time alerts to a Slack channel.
   - **Email**: Notify stakeholders via email when alerts are triggered.